The entire book appears at this link with chapters added after appearing online:

 None apparently available.

-The thin lad climbs in his car and drives north up Morrison
+The thin lad climbs in his car, driving north up Morrison

 Road to the nearby yatville market.
 He returns about 15